brunoaandrade/SFA-Share-FilesAplication-/README.md

 # SFA-Share-FilesAplication-
-Application that allows you to Share Files, similar to dropbox, but using private and public keys
+Application that allows you to Share Files, similar to dropbox.
+  -using private and public keys in communication -using Citizen Card to login
+  -using central database